(The Coming Destruction)

 6For of this sort are they which creep into houses, and lead captive silly women laden with sins, led away with divers lusts, 7Ever learning, and never able to come to the knowledge of the truth.
 (2Tim 3:)

 We think of propaganda as something the enemy uses on us "innocent" folks to cause us to stray away from the truth and to agree with them.
-Propaganda is nothing more than advertising, and gross exaggeration to the point of being a lie.
+Propaganda is nothing more than advertising, often using gross exaggeration to the point of being a lie.
 We are flooded with propaganda every day and night from every conceivable direction.
-When our parents or our teachers (or even our friends) tell us what they think we should do, they are spreading propaganda.
+When our parents or our teachers (or even our friends) tell us what they think we should do, they are spreading propaganda (doctrine, leaven).
 They want us to agree with them and to do as they believe we should.

 In any endeavor it's essential that everyone agrees with the leader, and this unquestioningly.
 Whereas Jesus (and Paul) encouraged His disciples to question Him, even to the point of answering unspoken questions, leaders of deviant organizations will not.
 It seems odd to us that seemingly intelligent people wouldn't question such concepts as a space ship piloted by Jesus (or a cloud) coming for them to take them away if they do certain things, or that a man demonstrating no evidence of being such should be the savior of the world reincarnate.